MTV Unplugged in New York: Recording

 Nirvana taped their performance on November 18, 1993, at Sony Studios in New York City.
 Cobain suggested the stage be decorated with stargazer lilies, black candles, and a crystal chandelier.
 Coletti asked, "You mean like a funeral?"
 Cobain replied, "Exactly.
 Like a funeral."

 Nirvana was joined by guitarist Pat Smear and cellist Lori Goldston, who had been touring with them.
 Despite the show's acoustic premise, Cobain insisted on running his acoustic guitar through his amplifier and effects pedals.
 Coletti built a fake box in front of the amplifier to disguise it as a monitor wedge.
 Coletti said, "It was Kurt's security blanket.
 He was used to hearing this guitar through his Fender.
 He wanted those effects.
 You can hear it on 'The Man Who Sold the World'.
 It's an acoustic guitar, but he's obviously going through an amp."

-Unlike many artists who appeared on the show, Nirvana filmed the entire performance of 14 songs in a single take.
-It included one song from their debut Bleach (1989), four from their second album Nevermind (1991), three from the recently released In Utero, and six covers.
+Unlike many artists who appeared on MTV Unplugged, Nirvana filmed the entire performance of 14 songs in a single take.
+It included one song from their debut, Bleach (1989), four from their second album, Nevermind (1991), three from the recently released In Utero, and six covers.
 As In Utero's "All Apologies" had not yet been released as a single, the only contemporary hit the band performed was the Nevermind single "Come as You Are".

 Cris and Curt Kirkwood of the Meat Puppets joined to perform three of their songs with Nirvana.
-"Kurt purposely wanted the Meat Puppets songs to be a struggle for him vocally," remarked Coletti.
-"So instead of finding a key he could sing them in comfortably, he chose to strain."
+Novoselic said Cobain felt the Meat Puppets songs would suit the acoustic performance.
+Coletti said Cobain wanted the songs to be a "struggle for him vocally", and chose to strain rather than change them to a more comfortable key.

-The set ended with a performance of the traditional "Where Did You Sleep Last Night", following the arrangement of blues musician Lead Belly, whom Cobain described before the song as "his favorite performer ever".
-Mark Lanegan had covered this song previously on The Winding Sheet (1990) with Cobain on guitar.
-After the band finished, Cobain argued with the show's producers, who wanted an encore.
-Cobain refused because he felt he could not top the performance of that song.
+The set ended with a performance of the traditional "Where Did You Sleep Last Night", using an arrangement closely modeled after a 1944 recording by blues musician Lead Belly, whom Cobain described as his favorite performer.
+Lanegan had covered the song on The Winding Sheet (1990), with Cobain on guitar.
+The show's producers wanted an encore, but Cobain staunchly refused because he felt he could not top the "In the Pines" performance.